 WIFI Access: I will leave the same comments as my Singapore post as it is still relevant here.
 Connection was only available in our hotel room and some public establishments.
 To get around this, what I have done in the past, and also implemented on this trip, was to load our itinerary on Google maps and download the map for offline navigation.
 This method works most of the time, however sometimes the GPS gets confused and doesn’t know where you and ends up restarting.
 You end up having to use the map the old way (aka without a GPS and finding your own directions like a traditional map).
 However, I do recommend just purchasing an international SIM card that you can use and be connected to at all times (if you need to).
 Personally, for me, I preferred to be connected the entire time since the offline google maps kept restarting and was unable to locate us.
 It is also useful if you plan on using Grab while in the city.
 This was the first time travelling internationally where we had purchased an international SIM to be able to be connect to internet and I must say that now I am a converted.
 The international SIMs are very affordable and offer a lot of data (we would also turn it off if we were going to be in a given location for an extended amount of time to preserve data and batter power) and we were able to use the same SIM for the remainder of our entire trip in all of the other countries.
 We did end up using 3 different types of connection, but I recommend the last option so that you can be connected the entire time:

-Budget: We had budgeted $70 CAD cash per day, which was meant to be used for food, transportation and shopping.
-We knew credit card wouldn’t be readily available in most establishments so we carried more cash than Singapore, but less than the other countries we visited.
+Budget: We had budgeted $115 CAD cash for the day, which was meant to be used for food, transportation and shopping.
+We knew credit card would be readily available in most establishments but since we were only here for a day, we wanted to use more cash than credit.
 Again, I also used Budget your Trip to gauge how much expenses to expect per day.
 See below for the breakdown of our actual expenses (keep in mind this is for 2 people):

-- Airfare from Chiang Mai to Bangkok for 2 people: $146
+Airfare from Bangkok to Kuala Lumpur for 2 people: $284

-Excluding airfare, we actually spent $236 per day, or $118 a person.
-If we exclude the cost of the excursion, we actually only spent $107 per day per person, which is closet to the $92 per day approximation found on Budget your Trip, however we did splurge on the shopping and the Grabs, so I still highly recommend this website as a great resource in budget planning.
+Excluding airfare, we actually spent $160 for the day, or $80 a person.
+This is pretty close to the $69 per day approximation found on Budget your Trip, however we did splurge on the Grabs, so I still highly recommend this website as a great resource in budget planning.

 See below for the full details.
 Don’t forget to also check out some highlights from our trip (video above).